By Soulskill from Slashdot's if-you-can't-beat-'em,-join-'em department

-By samzenpus from Slashdot's read-all-about-it department
+By samzenpus from Slashdot's power-up department

-By Unknown Lamer from Slashdot's still-no-word-on-jump-gate-development department
+By Unknown Lamer from Slashdot's xterm-is-all-you-need department